-If your study shows you have severe sleep apnea, you might be asked to come back for a second sleep study that focuses on treatment rather than diagnosis.
+If your results show a breathing disorder such as obstructive sleep apnea, you might be asked to come back for a second sleep study that focuses on treatment rather than diagnosis.
 You would be hooked up to the sensors again, but this time you would also try a machine called CPAP (continuous positive airway pressure).
 The purpose of the test is to see if CPAP can correct your breathing problem, and if so, what settings you should use to get the best results.
 Questions?
-Give us a call at (217) 366-2222.
+Give us a call at 217-355-1684.